Busways: Western Sydney services

 Since 2005, Busways' services in the Blacktown area have formed part of Sydney Bus Region 1, held in partnership with Westbus and Hawkesbury Valley Buses.
 Operating from a depot in Glendenning, scheduled route and school services cover an area encompassed by Seven Hills and Castle Hill in the east; Rouse Hill and Riverstone in the north; Shalvey and St Marys in the west; Minchinbury and Prospect to the south.

 The regional centres of Blacktown and Mount Druitt are a focus for all services, with trips also serving the employment centres of Eastern Creek, Huntingwood and Macquarie Park.
 Bus/train connections are provided at a variety of railway stations.
 Busways also operates services along the North-West T-way between Blacktown and Rouse Hill.

 In March 2007, the Parramatta - Rouse Hill section of the North-West T-way opened.
 Bus routes 730 (renumbered T63) and 735 (renumbered 616, now 616X) were transferred from Busways to Hillsbus while bus route 718 was transferred from Hillsbus to Busways.
 In November 2007, the Blacktown - Parklea of the North-West T-way opened.
 Existing Busways bus routes were amended and renumbered to become new T-way routes (T70, T71, T74 and T75) and ran mainly along the new section.

 In October 2013, Busways after winning the tender for Sydney Bus Region 1, took over the operation of services in the St Marys, Penrith, Windsor and Richmond areas from Hawkesbury Valley Buses and Westbus.

-In May 2019, as part of the Sydney Metro opening, all Busways T-way services were renumbered from "T7x" to "73x", and the former Hawkesbury Valley Buses services (661-664) were renumbered to "67x" or "74x".
+In May 2019, as part of the Sydney Metro opening, all Busways T-way services were renumbered from "T7x" to "73x", and the former Hawkesbury Valley Buses services (661–664) were renumbered to "67x" or "74x".
 Some services were also rerouted to stop at Tallawong station.

+Between 2022 and 2023, the contract for region 1 was put out to tender and was subsequently retained by Busways.
+The new contract commenced in December 2023 for a period of seven years.

 Sydney North Shore & West services

 In July 2021, Busways was announced as the new operator for Sydney Bus Region 7 in the North Shore, Northern and Western regions of Sydney.
-Busways commenced operating Region 7 on 9 January 2022, taking over from State Transit.
+Busways commenced operating Region 7 on 9 January 2022 as part of an eight-year contract, taking over from State Transit.